 Dry Mouth: Learn to Spot the Red Flags

 Dry mouth is much more common than many realize.
-For some the concept that a dog or cat can have dry mouth may be confusing.
-Dry mouth doesn’t mean your pet won’t have saliva or won’t drool.
-For pets it can mean either insufficient quantity or quality of saliva.
-When this happens this important antibacterial and physiological mechanism is disrupted, and saliva can lose some of its protective benefits.
+For some, the concept that a dog or cat can have a dry mouth may be confusing.
+A dry mouth doesn’t mean your pet won’t have saliva or won’t drool.
+For pets, it can mean either insufficient quantity or quality of saliva.
+When this happens this important antibacterial and physiological mechanism are disrupted, and saliva can lose some of its protective benefits.